greiter18/War/README.md

 ## Challenges

 * By using react to create this application I had to keep in mind of how to change the state in order to cause the rerenders.
 In order to do this, I had to create extra state variables and constantly set them.
-* Because the deck is shuffled in the back end and returned to the front.
+* The deck is shuffled in the back end and returned to the front.
 Because this was asynchronous, I had to account for this when distributing the cards to each of the players deck.